Activities for High Schools

 Marine Environment and Pollution.

 A station based activity examining the adaptations of some marine creatures and the effects of pollutants such as plastics on the marine environments.
-Up to nine stations may be selected from the list below:

 -Filtration - Coarse Filtration and Microfiltration